misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -i
 ```

-Inactivity emails include recent tracks observed in the session and estimated skipped track status.
-The live backend also reports estimated playing time excluding pauses.
-Tracks first seen already playing or after missing observations are excluded from live skip classification.
+Inactivity emails include recent tracks from the session and their skipped status.
+The live backend also reports how long the last track played and how long the user paused during the session.
+Tracks first seen already playing or after missing observations are never marked as skipped.
 Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 To send an email when a listed track, playlist or album plays: